JordyKieto/NubianMaps/README.md

 >mongod

 ## Future Updates
-Implement a method to mark a locations as visited, & a view for favourite locations that users use to track locations they've been.
+>Implement a method to mark a locations as visited, & a view for favourite locations that users use to track locations they've been.

+>Also must style login/register pages

+>Add caching layer to reduce number of API calls to DB; store all businesnes aftef first page pageload, also must work with update